- Tour Plan

 By booking a tour to Huacarpay Lake, the service includes transfers to and from your hotel, along the Sacred Valley route, and finally to the Lake.
 The tour with an expert local guide is without a doubt the best option providing insight knowledge, and advice.
 It is the most effective way to get to and from the lake, from one site to another.
-And most importantly to get up close and personal to the birds, with the best view spots.
+And most importantly to get up close and personal with the birds, with the best view spots.

 - Full Day

 Huacarpay Lake - Sacred Valley - Ensifera Camp

 We will visit the lake early morning, located some twenty-five kilometers south of Cusco, which is situated above 10,500 feet.
 One of the lakes resembles an extensive saltpan interrupted here and there by beds of reeds, another a shallow crater.

 Both are lined with marsh vegetation, which is highly rich in nutrients, attracting birds for miles around.
 The lakes are surrounded by xeric ravines (quebradas in Peruvian Spanish) and rocky hills covered with shrubs, various cacti, tree tobacco, and small trees.
 The area deserves at least several hours of attentive birding and is definitely a popular place to start our tour since the viewing conditions are easy.

 You'll want your scopes for this area, though your guide will have a scope along too.
 The marshy shores and waters of the lakes support Andean water birds and waders, including; White-tufted Grebe, Puna Ibis, Puna Teal, Yellow-billed Pintail, and Andean Duck, Plumbeous Rail, and Andean Lapwing.
 In addition, there are usually a few boreal shorebird non-breeders or migrants (quite a few later in the season).